 - does not impede access for maintenance and repair works.

 In addition to the planning scheme provisions, all structural elements of a building or structure must comply with the Building Code of Australia (BCA).
 The BCA requires all buildings and structures to be structurally sound.
-Where necessary, a building certifier will generally require a building or structure to be certified by a Registered Professional Engineer to confirm that it meets BCA standards.
+Where necessary, a building certifier will generally require a building or structure to be certified by a Registered Professional Engineer (RPEQ) to confirm that it meets BCA standards.

 In all other zones, including the Environmental Management and Conservation Zones, a planning approval will be required regardless of the amount of native vegetation clearing that is proposed.

 All parties seeking to undertake native vegetation clearing are strongly encouraged to obtain further advice from Council before commencing works, as serious financial and civil penalties may apply for illegal clearing activities.